Penny Lane, Liverpool: History

+On 29 November 2023, a Penny Lane sign stolen by a group of drunk students in 1976 was returned to the city of Liverpool after 47 years, making it the oldest one to be returned.
+The sign is now on display in The Beatles Story museum on the Royal Albert Dock.

 Naming controversy

 In July 2006, Liverpool City Council discussed renaming certain streets because their names were linked to Liverpool's role in the slave trade.
 It was initially believed that the street was named after 18th-century Liverpool slave trader James Penny.
 Officials said they would modify the proposal to exclude Penny Lane as it was generally accepted that most people associate the street with the Beatles song rather than the slave trade.

 In the wake of the June 2020 George Floyd protests, which formed part of the international Black Lives Matter movement, Penny Lane's street signs were defaced.
 Research corroborated by the city's International Slavery Museum subsequently found no historical evidence linking its name to the slave trade.